Pointer Events

 10.2 Predicted events

-Some user agents have built-in algorithms which, after a series of confirmed pointer movements, can make a prediction (based on past points, and the speed/trajectory of the movement) what the position of future pointer movements may be.
+Some user agents have built-in algorithms which, after a series of confirmed pointer movements, can make a prediction (based on the preceding events for the current gesture, and the speed/trajectory of the movement) what the position of future pointer movements may be.
 Applications can use this information with the getPredictedEvents() method to speculatively "draw ahead" to a predicted position to reduce perceived latency, and then discarding these predicted points once the actual points are received.

 A line drawn using coalesced points, showing predicted future points